pytorch/serve/binaries/README.md

      ##### Windows:
      Conda install is currently not supported.
 Please use pip install command instead.

-# Uploading packages for staging
+# Uploading packages for testing to a personal account
 1. Export the following environment variables for TestPypi and anaconda.org authentication
    ```
    export CONDA_TOKEN=<>